Watch: Paris street temporarily 'renamed' after blogger Avijit

 Tue Nov 3, 2015 01:46 PM Last update on: Tue Nov 3, 2015 04:24 PM

-Reporters Without Borders (RSF) has temporarily labelled the street name in front of Bangladesh Embassy in Paris after slain Bangladeshi-American secular activist and blogger Avijit Roy marking the International Day to End Impunity for Crimes against Journalists.
+The street name in front of Bangladesh Embassy in Paris is temporary labelled after slain Bangladeshi-American secular activist and blogger Avijit Roy by Reporters Without Borders (RSF) on November 2.
+Photo: YouTube

 He and his wife Rafida Ahmed Banya were hacked with machetes near TSC after they got out from Amar Ekushey Book Fair allegedly under the nose of law enforcers.
 Banya survived the attack.